Cybereason

 Cybereason is an American cybersecurity technology company founded in 2012.
-It is headquartered in the United States, with offices in: La Jolla, California (global HQ); London, UK (EMEA HQ); Tel Aviv, Israel; and several others around the world.
+It has offices in La Jolla, California (global HQ); London, UK (EMEA HQ); Tel Aviv, Israel; and several others around the world.

+In November 2025, it was announced that LevelBlue had completed the acquisition of the company.

 History

-Cybereason was founded in July 2012, and incorporated in Delaware, United States.

-In 2014, Cybereason established its headquarters in Boston, Massachusetts.

-In August 2016, Cybereason incorporated a subsidiary in the United Kingdom, and in November 2016 established a new office in London.
+Cybereason was founded in 2014 by Lior Div and Yonatan Striem-Amit.
+In 2014, two years after being founded and incorporated in Delaware, USA, Cybereason established its headquarters in Boston, Massachusetts.
+In November 2016, three months after incorporating a subsidiary in the United Kingdom, it established a new office in London.

 In June 2017, Cybereason launched Malicious Life, a podcast about the history of cybersecurity.
 Hosted by Ran Levi, it ended its run after 258 episodes in December 2024.

 In April 2018, Cybereason established an office in Sydney, a distribution partnership with Nextgen Distribution, and a channel partnership with Sydney-based security firm Seccom Global to support Australia and New Zealand.

 In June 2019, Cybereason reported on "Operation Soft Cell," a massive state-sponsored espionage campaign targeting multiple global telecommunications providers.
 The attack was attributed to APT10 (aka Red Apollo), thought to be backed by the Chinese government.